Farmland Preservation Toolbox

 - August 5.
 2015 - Morning Call “Kevin Duffy: Moore Township to move 39 acres into farmland preservation”

 - Moore Township Land Preservation webpage

-12. Becoming a Conservation Investor : A conservation investor is a “mission-driven” real estate investor who wants to leave a legacy of preserved properties.
-He/she purchases property for its relevant natural attributes (farmland, wetlands, wildlands, steep slopes) and then puts conservation easements on the land.
-Conservation investors protect the properties in private ownership and receive the tax benefits (discussed above) associated with donating the easements.
+Becoming a Conservation Buyer: A conservation buyer is a real estate buyer who purchases property for relevant natural attributes with the goal of establishing a conservation easement to be donated to the land trust.
+Conservation buyers protect the properties in private ownership and receive the tax benefits (discussed above) associated with the donation.

 Economics for Farmers and Economic Development Tools:

-14. How to Profit in the Marketplace by Transitioning to Organic and the Next Generation Farmers: Preserving farms by growing new farmers – Rodale Institute will help farmers to transition to organic with numerous educational programs.
+How to Profit in the Marketplace by Transitioning to Organic and the Next Generation Farmers: Preserving farms by growing new farmers- Rodale Institute will help farmers to transition to organic.
 Here is a link to their 15-hour online course which informs farmers about the requirements for National Organic Standards.
 Rodale Institute nonprofit dedicated to pioneering organic farming through research and outreach.